-On January 25, 2022, we received a co-investment exemptive order from the SEC (the "Order") granting us the ability to negotiate terms other than price and quantity of co-investment transactions with other funds managed by our Adviser or certain affiliates, including Flat Rock Core Income Fund and Flat Rock Opportunity Fund, where co-investing would otherwise be prohibited under the 1940 Act, subject to the conditions included therein.
+On January 25, 2022, we received a co-investment exemptive order from the SEC, or the "Order," granting us the ability to negotiate terms other than price and quantity of co-investment transactions with other funds managed by our Adviser or certain affiliates, including Flat Rock Core Income Fund and Flat Rock Enhanced Income Fund, where co-investing would otherwise be prohibited under the 1940 Act, subject to the conditions included therein.
 Under the terms of the Order, a majority of our independent trustees who have no financial interest in the transaction must make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the proposed transaction, including the consideration to be paid, are reasonable and fair to us and our shareholders and do not involve overreaching of us or our shareholders on the part of any person concerned and (2) the transaction is consistent with the interests of our shareholders and is consistent with our investment objective and strategies.
 The Order also imposes reporting and record keeping requirements and limitations on transactional fees.
-We may only co-invest with other funds managed by our Adviser or certain affiliates in accordance with such Order and existing regulatory guidance.

-We may also co-invest with affiliates consistent with guidance promulgated under the no-action position of the SEC set forth in Mass Mutual Life Ins.
+We may only co-invest with other funds managed by our Adviser or certain affiliates in accordance with such Order and existing regulatory guidance, including the no-action position of the SEC set forth in Mass Mutual Life Ins.
 Co.
-(SEC No-Action Letter, June 7, 2000), on which similarly situated funds like us rely in order to co-invest in a single class of privately placed securities so long as certain conditions are met, including that our investment adviser, acting on our behalf and on behalf of other clients, negotiates no term other than price.
+(SEC No-Action Letter, June 7, 2000), on which similarly situated funds like the Fund rely in order to co-invest in a single class of privately placed securities so long as certain conditions are met, including that the Adviser, acting on the Fund's behalf and on behalf of other clients, negotiates no term other than price.

 In situations when co-investment with our Adviser's or its affiliates' other clients is not permitted under the 1940 Act and related rules, existing or future staff guidance, or the terms and conditions of the exemptive relief granted to us by the SEC, our Adviser will need to decide which client or clients will proceed with the investment.
 Generally, we will not be entitled to make a co-investment in these circumstances and, to the extent that another client elects to proceed with the investment, we will not be permitted to participate.
 Moreover, except in certain circumstances, we will not invest in any issuer in which an affiliate's other client holds a controlling interest.